 Design-wise, the materials used for this campaign are driven to inspire immediate action from individuals.
 Engaging campaign slogans like “get tested,” “be proactive,” and “be in control of your health” create a feeling of urgency, reinforcing the importance of knowing one’s status to ensure safety.

 Red and blue also serve as the central theme for the campaign.
-It’s the perfect color combo because a) these primary colors make a huge statement, and b) they represent HIV awareness.
+It’s the perfect color combo because these primary colors make a huge statement and represent HIV awareness.

 9. Rimango ramingo by ANDREA PAPI DESIGN